 We work with each student individually to achieve this.
-Plenty of guidance and support is provided on a planned and regular basis through tutorial groups and PSHCEE.
+Plenty of guidance and support is provided on a planned and regular basis through tutorial groups and PSHE.
 Post 16 students from Marlborough are now studying at universities countrywide, at Bristol, Cambridge, Leeds, Birmingham, London, Oxford, Southampton and Exeter to name but a few places.
 Budding industrial chemists, psychologists, engineers, software designers, linguists and translators, pharmacologists, teachers, accountants, physiotherapists, historians and many more have progressed on from Post 16 learning.
 We are rightly proud of the care we take to match students with courses and are delighted to say that many of them return to their roots from time to time to speak to current students!
-Our latest Ofsted inspection commented that our Post 16 students "speak very positively about the support that they are given, explaining that their work is interesting and challenging.
-They say that they are keen to reach their target grades and know how to do so.
-This was evident during inspectors' observations of their learning, "Students appreciate the guidance about applying to university, entering the workplace or securing high-level apprenticeships; they say it is useful and motivates them."
-(Ofsted, 2018)
+Our latest Ofsted inspection commented that "Staff in the sixth form teach students the specific skills needed to be successful.
+Teachers have strong subject knowledge.
+Through skilled questioning, they encourage students to combine a range of knowledge and more complex ideas in their responses.
+Consequently, students acquire an exceptional understanding of the curriculum."
+Ofsted, November 2023.

-We work within a consortium of St Alban's Schools called the Alban Learning Partners comprising of STAGs, Loreto, Townsend and Samuel Ryder.
+We work within a consortium of St Alban's Schools called the Alban Learning Partners comprising of St Albans Girls, Loreto, Nicholas Breakspear, Samuel Ryder and Townsend.
 This enables us to offer our students a large choice of subjects leading to qualifications in a varied range of subjects, some familiar and some new.